LoicE5/LOIC-Token/README.md

 <br>
 The token file is at the root of the repo, and is named `token.sol`.
 It is divisible up to 10 decimals.

-I made this token following [this tutorial](https://www.youtube.com/watch?v=GDq7r1n9zIU)'s instructions, frome the [Code With Joe YouTube Channel](https://www.youtube.com/channel/UCdgU4pljNproO0RQVbT5QKg).
+I made this token following [this tutorial](https://www.youtube.com/watch?v=GDq7r1n9zIU)'s instructions, from the [Code With Joe YouTube Channel](https://www.youtube.com/channel/UCdgU4pljNproO0RQVbT5QKg).

 It is currently not valuated nor exchangeable.
 I'll keep this document updated if this changes if the future.